Most of us have heard that getting enough sleep can help you maintain a healthy weight. But…why?

 This theory is definitely the most straightforward: If you’re exhausted from not sleeping, the last thing you feel like doing is hitting the gym.
 And so, people who don’t get enough sleep end up exercising less, and in turn burn fewer calories.

-Recent research backs this up.
-According to a study published earlier this year in the journal SLEEP, people who stay up late move less and feel like it’s harder to maintain an exercise routine compared to those who turn in early.
+Recent research backs this up.published earlier this year in the journal SLEEP, people who stay up late move less and feel like it’s harder to maintain an exercise routine compared to those who turn in early.
 When researchers tracked 123 adults, they found those who described themselves as night owls spent the most time sitting.
 The night owls also had more perceived barriers to working out, like not having enough time or being unable to stick to an exercise schedule.